Kootenay Woman

 Snowbush (Chimaphila umbellata), also known as Red Root, Buck Brush, Deer Brush, and New Jersey Tea, is a delicate, evergreen shrub that thrives in the cool, acidic soils of coniferous forests across North America..
 With leathery, serrated leaves and small, bell-shaped flowers, it adds a touch of vibrant green to the forest floor.
 Snowbush possesses a subtle, slightly sweet aroma with hints of wintergreen.

-Traditional & Medicinal Uses:
+Traditional & Herbal Uses:

 How to Use: